mnoorenberghe/webtrees-facebook/README.md

 Facebook integration for webtrees genealogy software.

+All of the authentication is done on the server-side so no external JavaScript files are needed.

 * webtrees 1.5.0 or higher is required.
 * 'Allow visitors to request account registration' must be enabled in Site Configuration if you want to allow new users via Facebook.